rohan-shah/Rcpp/README.md

 ##General Use

-For an example of the general package lay-out required to link against this static library, see package mpMapInteractive on github.
 Any R package compiled using this static library must

 1. Define a variable 'extern "C" char* package_name'.
 2. Include the R file Rcpp_exceptions.R